RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 Code execution results in the print statement "Squared number is: 4".
 The function call seems to deliver correct results.
-However, the function would accept floats, although we only wanted to process intergers.
+However, the function would accept floats, although we only wanted to process integers.
-To prevent squaring of floats, we are going to at an _assert_ statement.
+To prevent squaring of floats, we are going to add an _assert_ statement.

 	def square_int_number(number):
 		#  Assert function.
 Checks if input parameter is of type integer